 Many cases of sexual assault don’t make it to trial, not necessarily because an allegation is false, but because it’s difficult to meet the evidential requirements for prosecution with this kind of crime.

-It’s vital to contact a solicitor as soon as you are accused, because they can advise you whether it’s likely that your case may be dismissed for the same reason.
+It’s vital to contact a sexual assault defence solicitor as soon as you are accused, because they can advise you whether it’s likely that your case may be dismissed for the same reason.

 More sexual assault cases and all rape cases are dealt with at the Crown Court, but some will remain in the Magistrates’ Court.
 The strategy adopted by the defence in a sexual assault case will depend on the overall circumstances and will generally focus on issues surronding consent.